-Summary: The Herculean Compact CUG2 from vFit is a budget multi-gym for home use, this is comfortable, solidly built and covers all of the major muscle groups with different functions.
+Summary: The V-Fit Herculean Compact CUG2 is a value multi-gym for home use.
+This unit is comfortable, solidly built and covers all of the major muscle groups with different functions.
 The max weight load is 72kg.
 Taller users have reported some difficulties using some of the functions – based on this feedback I would recommend a different gym if you are 6 foot or over.
 You’ll get a lot of functions for the price, and (at the time of writing) a generous discount over at amazon.co.uk – check out the dedicated product page here for more

 This is a compact machine compared to many of the single station multi-gyms for home use – though it is my no means small.
 With a max 72kg of weight load, it is suitable for most exercises for most of us – though some may look for a little bit more.
 This gym includes a double-up cabling system for extra safety while you work out.
 As I noted in the summary, taller users have complained that some functions are too restrictive for them.
 If you are 6’+ then I recommend you head back to my main Home Gym Reviews page and find a bigger and more robust item.